cchheang/Excel-VBA-Password-Manager-and-Changer/README.md

     currently stored, returns an empty string.

     changePassword()
-    Calls the CredentialsFrm, allowing using to change/set the stored password for the workbook.
+    Calls the CredentialsFrm, allowing user to change/set the stored password for the workbook.
 Create a button and link it's call macro to this function if you want the user to be able to change/set the password.
 If you don't want the user to be able to change the password this procedure can be invoked manaully through the VBA editor.